arianarobertson/Python-project-2/learningjournal.md

 Comments: Add comments inside templates using {# comment #} which won’t appear in rendered HTML.

 This language ensures templates remain secure by auto-escaping variables by default to prevent cross-site scripting (XSS) attacks.

+## 🧠 Exercise 2.5: Django MVT Revisited
+📚 Learning Goals

+Add images to the model and display them on the frontend of your application

+Create complex views with access to the model

+Display records with views and templates

+📝 Reflection Questions
+🔹 In your own words, explain Django static files and how Django handles them.

+Static files in Django include CSS, JavaScript, and images that are not generated dynamically but are used to style and enhance the frontend.
+Django handles them by:

+Storing them in specific directories such as static/ inside each app or a central directory defined in STATICFILES_DIRS.

+During development, Django serves them using the development server.

+In production, they must be collected into a single folder using python manage.py collectstatic and served using a proper web server (like Nginx).

+Static files are accessed in templates using the {% load static %} tag and then referenced via {% static 'path/to/file.css' %}.

+🔹 Look up the following two Django packages:

+django-cleanup
+This package automatically deletes old media files from the file system when a FileField or ImageField is updated or deleted.
+Without this package, media files remain on disk even if they are no longer referenced in the database, leading to clutter. django-cleanup helps keep media storage clean and consistent.

+django-versatileimagefield
+A drop-in replacement for Django's ImageField, this package allows for advanced image handling.
+It supports creating thumbnails, cropping, resizing, and generating different image sizes on demand.
+It’s especially useful when you want to display images in multiple formats across your site while keeping file storage efficient.

+💬 Personal Reflection

+So far, I’ve really enjoyed building out the Recipe App and seeing how the MVT architecture works in practice.
+I’m getting more comfortable working with models, views, and templates together, and I’m proud of being able to connect all the pieces and display dynamic content on the frontend.

+One thing I’m especially proud of is getting image uploads to work properly and then displaying them through templates.
+It made the site feel much more complete and realistic.

+Something I’ve struggled with is remembering when to use dot notation vs template tags, especially inside HTML files.
+I also occasionally mix up static vs media paths, which I want to get more practice with.

+I would like more practice with custom model methods, class-based views, and writing unit tests—especially when dealing with related models.
+I’ll bring this up in my next mentor call to ask for more examples or exercises in those areas.